Blog · By The Packaging Vista Team · June 20, 2026

 Who regulates cosmetic labels?

 In the US, the FDA regulates cosmetics under the Federal Food, Drug, and Cosmetic Act and the Fair Packaging and Labeling Act (FPLA).
 Some products are both a cosmetic and an over-the-counter drug – sunscreens, anti-dandruff shampoos, and acne treatments, for example – and those carry additional Drug Facts labeling.
+Knowing which category your product falls into is the first step, because a dual cosmetic-drug product has stricter requirements than a straightforward cosmetic.

 What a compliant cosmetic label includes